ART for Diffusion Sampling: A Reinforcement Learning Approach to Timestep Schedule: ART-RL Actor--Critic Algorithm

 \subsection{Algorithm Design}

 Our algorithm builds on the continuous-time actor--critic framework of \citet{jia2021policypg}, adapted to ART-RL with randomized Gaussian control.
-We use two neural networks \(NN^{\vartheta_c}\) and \(NN^{\vartheta_a}\) for the value function and policy mean, and parameterize the value function and policy as
+We use two neural networks \(NN^{\vartheta_c}\) and \(NN^{\vartheta_a}\) for the value function and policy mean, and parameterize

 Let \(\ts\sim\hat{\pi}^{\vartheta_a}\) be a Gaussian control process with corresponding (observable) state process \((x^{\ts}(t),\psi^{\ts}(t))\).
 For brevity, in \eqref{eq_moment_conditions} we write \((x(t),\psi(t),\theta(t))=(x^{\ts}(t),\psi^{\ts}(t),\ts(t))\).
 By \citet{jia2021policypg}, \(\hat{V}^{\vartheta_c}\) and \(\hat{\pi}^{\vartheta_a}\) satisfy the coupled moment conditions